phoenixdo-eth/phoenixdo-eth/README.md

 - 👋 Hi, I’m Phoenix
-- 💻 I’m interested in Solidity, React, and ML
+- 💻 I’m interested in SwiftUI, Solidity, React, and ML
-- 📌 I’m currently learning how to build smart contracts
+- 📌 I’m currently learning starting a new company!
-- 🔗 I’m looking to collaborate on web3 projects
+- 🔗 I’m happy to talk about my experience
 - 📫 How to reach me @phoenixdo77 on Twitter

 <!---